 Zoning and Codes Administration

-The Zoning and Codes Administrator Division is charged with the administration of the City Zoning Ordinance along with various other city codes related to land development and/or property maintenance.
-The Rental Housing Ordinance and the International Property Maintenance Code are two of these related ordinances.
-E-911 addressing is also handled by this division.
+The Zoning and Codes Administration Division is charged with the administration of the City Zoning Ordinance along with various other city codes related to land development and/or property maintenance.
+The Rental Housing Ordinance, Short Term Rental Ordinance, and the International Property Maintenance Code are three of these related ordinances.

 City of Clemson Zoning Ordinances